OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 ### Output variables

-Presently, the step does not output any Octopus variables specific to the step or the resulting CloudFormation stack.
-It is expected to be added in future versions of the step.
+Presently, the step does not output any variables.
+We expect to add output variables containing stack and service information in a future version of the step.

 ## CloudFormation deployment workflow